Dear NICU Mama & Daddy,

-Because of Jesus’ death and resurrection, I know where Ashley is, and I know that I will see her again.
-In spite of the daily presence of her absence, I have peace in knowing that we will be reunited.
+Six years after Ashley’s death, Ashley’s Legacy is the ministry God has brought about through my heartache.
+Because of Jesus’ death and resurrection, I know that Ashley is with her beloved Savior and that we will one day be reunited…forever!
+In spite of the daily presence of her absence, I have peace in knowing that we will be together again.
+No more tears, no more pain, no more sadness…forever in the presence of our God and King.
+And that, well, that brings me such peace and yes, even joy.
+And I have learned that I can hold both grief and joy together, often at the same time.
+It is not an either/or, but a both/and, for they both now exist within my heart.
 Easter will likely always be a day of opposite emotions…both joy and pain.
-And yes, dwelling in the space of these two extremes is ok; I can do often even feel both emotions at the same time.
-As a NICU parent, you likely have days of both emotions, also.
-For a NICU journey is often two steps forward and one step back.
-Hang on, sweet parent.
+And yes, dwelling in the space of these two extremes is ok.
+As a NICU parent, you likely have days of both emotions (and every emotion in-between!)
+A NICU journey is often two steps forward and one step back.
+Hang on, sweet parents.
 Know that your baby is in an amazing place, and has so many compassionate people caring for him or her.
-And most importantly, they have you, their loving Mommy and/or Daddy caring for them and cheering them on with every milestone they reach!!
+And most importantly, they have you!!

 If you would like to donate, here is an Amazon wish list: https://www.amazon.com/hz/wishlist/ls/1TN06DTFZ1E7D?ref_=wl_share (Some items are not yet listed as I don’t want them to expire within a year, so if you don’t see something, check back in about six months when I’ll be adding these items.)